petersasi/deluge2-win-build/README.md

 # deluge2-win-build
-A set of scripts to prepare prerequisites for and build Deluge2 and it's prerequisites for Windows 10
+A set of scripts to prepare prerequisites for and build Deluge2 on Windows 10

 ## IMPORTANT!
 The current release folder for these builds (the "Deluge2 Unofficial Installer for Windows" Google Drive Folder) contains several older builds with older build logic and library versions just in case you would find it useful to go back.